Martha Coakley: 2014 Massachusetts gubernatorial campaign

 On September 15, 2013, WCVB-TV learned of Coakley's intention to run for the Massachusetts governorship when incumbent Democrat Deval Patrick retired in 2014.
 Coakley was set to formally announce her entry into the race the following Monday.
 She won the Democratic nomination on September 9, 2014.
 On November 4, 2014, she was narrowly defeated in the general election for governor by Republican Charlie Baker, who was endorsed by the Boston Globe despite the Globes having endorsed Coakley four years prior in her Senate campaign.

 After the election, the Globe wrote that Coakley had been "redeemed, even in defeat," saying that she had been "haunted" by her failed bid for the U.S. Senate four years earlier and had been a "relentless, and frequently terrific, campaigner.
 Coakley worked her heart out meeting voters across the state.
 She arrived at the rationale for her candidacy that eluded her four years ago: She had proven she cares about the state's most vulnerable citizens."
 The Globe added that "this person of remarkable accomplishments, grace, and resilience looks to be leaving public life.
 That's a big loss."

 Post-political career

 From 2015 through early 2019, Coakley worked for Foley Hoag, a Boston-based law firm, as a lawyer and lobbyist.
 While at the firm, Coakley represented the fantasy sports website DraftKings and student-loan firm Navient when state governments were examining the practices of these industries.

 In April 2019, it was announced that Coakley had taken a full-time role with electronic cigarette maker Juul on their government affairs team.
 As a former attorney general, lobbying attorneys general for the vaping industry has called into question the ethics of Coakley's work for Juul, a leader in the electronic cigarette industry accused of marketing addictive nicotine products to youths.

+Coakley returned to Foley Hoag after her stint at Juul, and then in July 2025 joined the Zucker Law Group.